Stay After with Us

 Program Goals and Impacts

-During the 2018-2019 academic year, 4,166 sixth, seventh, and eighth graders in 15 middle schools participated in the Greater Wichita YMCA’s MSASP program.
-Wichita State University’s Public Policy and Management Center (PPMC) performed an independent evaluation* of the impact of MSASP participation (versus non-participation) for the academic years between Fall 2015 and Spring 2018 and found benefits - empirical and perceived.
+Since its start in 1992, there have been 135,000 sixth, seventh, and eighth graders participate in Middle School After School.
+Wichita State University’s Public Policy and Management Center (PPMC) performed an independent evaluation of the impact of Middle School After School participation (versus non-participation) for the academic years between Fall 2015 and Spring 2018 and found benefits - empirical and perceived.

-- 40% of students, on average, attending MSASP schools participated in the program
+- 40 percent of students, on average, attending participating schools took part in the program.

-- Absenteeism was 40% lower among participating students
+- Absenteeism was 40 percent lower among participating students.

-- Disciplinary incidents were 54% less likely to involve participating students
+- Disciplinary incidents were 54 percent less likely to involve participating students.

-- Participants were 78% more-likely to share feeling "encouraged to learn new skills"
+- Participants were 78 percent more-likely to share feeling "encouraged to learn new skills."

-- 84% of participants believed MSASP leaders "cared about their academic progress"
+- 84 percent of participants believed Middle School After School leaders "cared about their academic progress."

-- 86% of participants and 92% of their parents said MSASP improved grades**
+- 86 percent of participants and 92 percent of their parents said Middle School After School improved grades.

-- Students (63%) and parents (84%) said MSASP participation increased physical activity
+- Students (63 percent) and parents (84 percent) said Middle School After School participation increased physical activity.